mit-submit/submit-users-guide/source/storage.rst

 The storage on Tier2
 ~~~~~~~~~~~~~~~~~~~~
 Upon request, users may also have some storage on MIT Tier2 sites.
 Note that tier2 is external computing resources and users can only use xrootd to transfer the files.
-If other words, to use storage in tier2, users must have x509 certificate.
+In other words, to use storage in tier2, users must have x509 certificate.
 The details of how to get such certificates are above.